 4. Check Your Wardrobe

-With all the comfort living this past few months, it is no doubt that some of us might have added on a few more sizes to our normal body Physique.
-So a wardrobe check-up is greatly advised so that you can know what fits and what doesn’t because you wouldn’t want to struggle with your work pants all through the day at the office
+With all the comfort living this past few months, it is no doubt that you might have added on a few more sizes to your normal body Physique.
+So, a wardrobe check-up is greatly advised so that you can know what fits and what doesn’t because you wouldn’t want to struggle with your work pants all through the day at the office

-A popular labour economics paper shows that spending money on clothes and cosmetics returns about 10% of expenditure in terms of higher earnings. too.
-Ditch that comfy T-shirt, start dressing like a professional again and watch your salary climb.
+A popular labour economics paper shows that spending money on clothes and cosmetics returns about 10% of expenditure in terms of higher earnings.
+So, ditch that comfy T-shirt, start dressing like a professional again and watch your salary climb.

 THINGS YOU MUST DO AFTER RESUMPTION OF WORK